beejjorgensen/bgpython/src/bgpython_chapter_A01_math.md

 more about their definition.
 It'll be up to you to use them as you see fit.

+It's a short one---just plow through it.

+**Fun Math Fact**: Math is cool.

 ## Arithmetic

 Addition, subtraction, multiplication, and---don't fall asleep on me already---division.
 The _Big Four_ of grade school math.

+And, as a quick terminology summary:

+* The addition of two numbers produces a _sum_.
+* The subtraction of two numbers produces a _difference_.
+* The multiplication of two numbers produces a _product_.
+* The division of two numbers produces a _quotient_ (and potentially a _remainder_.)

-I'm not going to talk about what they do, and will presume you remember that from however-many years ago.
+I'm not going to talk about what the operators do, and will presume you remember that from however-many years ago.

 But I do want to talk about which comes first, because you might have forgotten.